weibeld/anki-japanese/README.md

 ```bash
 cat data.json | jq '[ .[] | select(.value.unihan_cjk_compatibility_variant) ]'
 ```
 > **Note:** the above command lists all entries with the `unihan_cjk_compatibility_variant` field.
 At the time of this writing, 75 of the 13,108 entries have this field.
 Entries with this field are code points in the [CJK Compatibility](https://en.wikipedia.org/wiki/CJK_Compatibility) code block.
-These kanjis already have a coresponding "real" kanji in the data and they are regarded as duplicates of these "real" kanjis by many text processors (see [KanjiAPI documentation](https://github.com/onlyskin/kanjiapi.dev?tab=readme-ov-file#list-of-jinmeiyo-kanji)).
+These kanjis already have a coresponding "real" kanji in the data and they are regarded as duplicates of these "real" kanjis by many text processors (see [kanjiapi.dev documentation](https://github.com/onlyskin/kanjiapi.dev?tab=readme-ov-file#list-of-jinmeiyo-kanji)).
 Therefore, it's best to filter out all the entries with the `unihan_cjk_compatibility_variant` field.

 **Filtering out CJK Compatibility code block entries:**